In the Energy Star certification program for room air conditioners, there is Section 3: Core Qualification Criteria that states:

 Case of a low CEER rated unit: A cheaper 14,000 BTU has a low 9 CEER rating.
 Rated yearly electricity expenditure is thus $111.

 As we can see, the difference in electricity usage between the high CEER and low CEER air conditioner is $43/year, and that’s for the absolute minimum air conditioner usage.
 Practically, the difference in cost would be more than $100/year.
+You can check different kinds of high CEER air conditioners (expressed either in CEER, EER, or SEER ratings) here:

 Now, window air conditioners easily last for 10 years or more.
 In 10 years, the higher CEER unit will use 10 years x $43/year = $430 less electricity compared to the low CEER rated air conditioner.
+You can check how long do air conditioners last here.

 That’s quite a lot, and this is the minimal difference.
 If a high CEER unit would cost $500 and a low CEER unit would cost $200, choose the more expensive high CEER unit still makes much more sense financially.